 The City has no plans at this time to make any significant institutional structure changes.
 The Planning and Community Development Department will continue to further develop and implement best practices to streamline the administration of federal funds.
-For example, the City recently expanded the size of its Municipal Grant Committee and soon plans to modify its grant application process to implement a compressed grant application cycle as opposed to allowing grants to be filed throughout the program year.
+For example, the City recently expanded the size of its Municipal Grant Committee and has modified its grant application process to implement a compressed CDBG grant application cycle as opposed to allowing CDBG grants to be filed throughout the program year.